elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

 Cantor Fitzgerald & Co.: iconic / ubiquitous company

+Must take part in all the auctions.

+Discretionary is more expensive than dutch auction.

+Trade using overnight borrowing for (repo) markets

 ### Why do Foreign Countries own US Treasuries

 When countries export to US, they get USD currency.
 To get pay workers, these corporations need to acquire RMB, so they increase the currency exchange rate, which would make exports less attractive.
 Therefore, the foreign central banks want to facilitate the exchange rate themselves.
 With all the extra USD, they want to earn a rate of return.
 So therefore, they invest in the safest security; treasuries.